-Joint measurements of the $^{18}\text{O}/^{16}\text{O}$ and $^{17}\text{O}/^{16}\text{O}$ ratios of carbonate minerals and waters are increasingly used to investigate various geochemical, physical and biological processes.
-Diverse analytical methods, each of them technically challenging in one way or another, have been developed or refined in recent years to measure oxygen-17 anomalies ($\Delta^{'17}\text{O}$) with instrumental precisions of 10 ppm or better.
-Constraining the triple oxygen isotope compositions of the international carbonate reference materials (RM), relative to each other and relative to the primary VSMOW-SLAP scale, is a critical underpinning of all these methods.
+Joint measurements of the 18 O/ 16 O and 17 O/ 16 O ratios of carbonate minerals and waters are increasingly used to investigate various geochemical, physical and biological processes.
+Diverse analytical methods, each of them technically challenging in one way or another, have been developed or refined in recent years to measure oxygen-17 anomalies (Δ^{17} O) with instrumental precisions of 10 ppm or better.
+A critical underpinning of all these methods is how the international carbonate reference materials currently anchoring the VPDB 18 O/ 16 O scale are linked to the primary VSMOW-SLAP scale in (18 O/ 16 O, 17 O/ 16 O) space.
 For now, however, substantial systematic discrepancies persist between different groups and methods, even after all measurements are nominally standardized to VSMOW-SLAP.

 Here we take advantage of VCOF-CRDS, a novel spectroscopic method combining the ease and simplicity of near-infra-red absorption measurements in pure CO_2 with metrological performance competitive with state-of-the-art IRMS techniques, to precisely characterize, based on previously reported equilibrium fractionation factors between water and CO_2 , the relative triple oxygen isotope compositions of international water standards (VSMOW2, SLAP2, GRESP) and CO_2 produced by phosphoric acid reaction of carbonate standards (NBS18, NBS19, IAEA603, IAEA610, IAEA611, IAEA612).
-The robustness of our results derives from the demonstrated linearity of our measurements (RMSE \approx 1 ppm), but also from the fact that, when equilibrated with or converted to CO_2 , both water and carbonate RMs yield analytes with closely comparable oxygen-18 compositions.
+The robustness of our results derives from the demonstrated linearity of our measurements (RMSE \approx 1 ppm), but also from the fact that, when equilibrated with or converted to CO_2 , all of these reference materials yield analytes with closely comparable oxygen-18 compositions.
 In light of these observations, we revisit potential causes of the large inter-laboratory discrepancies reported so far.
 Collectively reconciling the different types of measurements constraining the relative $^{17}O/^{16}O$ ratios of the two standards most often used to normalize carbonate analyses (NBS18, IAEA603) is a matter of high priority.